half0wl/railtail/README.md

 nodes.
 It listens on a local address and forwards traffic it receives on the local address to a target Tailscale node address.

+📣 This is a workaround until there are [full VMs available in Railway](https://help.railway.com/feedback/full-unix-v-ms-44eef294).
+Please upvote the thread if you want this feature!

 ## Usage

 1. [Install and setup Tailscale](https://tailscale.com/kb/1017/install) on the